 Identification and recruitment of research participants: The participants are residents of the LL district or of the control district.
 A random sample of persons is selected from the districts' person register.
 In order to reach the sample size (i.e. 300 participants in each district), the number of persons selected in each district will be over-sampled.
 The first contact will be made by sending an informative letter to 1000 selected persons to inform the potential participants about the study and about the probability of being visited by an interviewer.
-In addition, the target group can also be made aware of the study by using information channels, such as showcase events to promote the NBS implementations, advertisements to be exhibited near LL areas, internet ads, and word of mouth, involving the stakeholders.
+In addition, awareness of the study can be raised among the target group by involving stakeholders, using information channels such as showcase events to promote the NBS implementations, advertisements to be exhibited near LL areas, internet ads, and word of mouth.